yyordan0v/cashify/README.md

 ## Upcoming Features

-We're constantly working to improve Cashify.
-Here are some features we plan to implement:
+Here are some features that are planned:

 - Goals: Set and track financial goals
 - Deep spending inspections: Gain insights into your spending habits